 – Make sure you provide your body with sufficient amounts of all vitamins and minerals as Andropause symptoms can be magnified by deficiency of almost any vitamin or mineral deficiency especially the following ones: Vitamin B complex, vitamin A (beta-carotene), C, D, and E, pantothenic acid, folic acid, iron, calcium, and magnesium.
 All of them are included in multivitamin-mineral formulas but B12, D3, and Magnesium should be taken additionally as they require higher doses.

-– Since Vitamin B complex (B1, B2, B3, B6, B12, Folate) play very important role in balancing hormones I recommand getting B complex with a good guality multivitammin-mineral formula which is high in B vitamins.
-One of my favourite ones is Healthy Mega (HealthAid) as it is not only high in B vitamins and at the same time it contains zinc, selenium, herbs, digestive enzymes, micronutrients, and few super grasses.
-Compared with other popular formulas Healthy mega may contain even up to 60 times more vitamins per tablet!
+– Since Vitamin B complex (B1, B2, B3, B6, B12, Folate) play very important role in balancing hormones I recommand getting B complex with a good quality multivitamin-mineral formula which is high in B vitamins.

 – Vitamin D3: 30,000 IU a day with meals.
 You must take also magnesium as vitamin D leads to its deficiency!
 Vitamin D is actually a hormone – one that is partially responsible for the production of testosterone.
 It was shown, that the more vitamin D the men had in their blood, the higher their testosterone levels.
 German scientists discovered that athletes made better progression in the season when they had high vitamin D levels in their blood.

 – MAGNESIUM citrate or another well absorbed magnesium: 2 times a day 200-400 mg between meals.
 The more vitamin D3 is used the more magnesium must be taken as D3 leads to magnesium deficiency.
-Magcitra (HealthAid) > is an excellent magnesium citrate as it is high in elemental magnesium.
-Studies demonstrated that Magnesium and Vitamin B-6 improve testosteron levels.
+Studies demonstrated that Magnesium and Vitamin B-6 improve testosterone levels.

 – Ground Flax seed or soaked Chia seeds are very helpful too as they are regarded as the best source of Omega 3 fatty acids.
 Mix 1-2 tablespoons of Chia seed with water or fruit juice or plant-based milk every morning for at least 30 to 60 minutes and eat it with your breakfast and / or lunch.